mhiatt262/WLD_waterAge/README.md

 This repository contains the necessary input files for running Delft3D simulations described in the paper:

-Jean Louis, M., and M. Hiatt, "Modeling the effects of vegetation distribution and density on hydrological connectivity and water age in a river delta" - Ecohydrology.
+Jean Louis, M., & Hiatt, M. (Year).
+Modeling the effects of vegetation distribution and density on hydrological connectivity and water age in a river delta.
+Ecohydrology. https://doi.org/10.1002/eco.2741

 Below is a detailed description of the files and instructions for their use.